mozilla/kitsune/docs/hacking_howto.rst

 This chapter helps you get a minimal installation of Kitsune up and running so as to make it easier for contributing.

-If you're interested in setting up Kitsune for a production deployment, this is not the chapter for you---look no further!
+If you're setting Kitsune up for deployment, make sure you read all the way to the end and then read the additional sections.

 If you have any problems getting Kitsune running, let us know.
 See the :ref:`contact-us-chapter`.